datawire/quark/examples/simpleRPC/README.md

 ### Java

+Compile and install the RPC Contract in simpleRPC.q:

+        quark --java package simpleRPC.q
+        (cd simpleRPC/java && mvn install)

-Compile the Java server and client with `mvn compile`.
+Compile the Java server and client with

+        mvn compile

 Run the Java server with